 - Modify your communication.
 This includes giving one-step directions and allowing the person plenty of time to respond.

 “As its name suggests,” writes Janice Lynch Schuster, “the practice is based on the idea of validating a patient’s experience—to empathize, even if what the person is expressing doesn’t seem to make sense.”
 This approach is designed to nurture the emotional needs of people with Alzheimer’s and dementia.
-Other techniques helpful to caregivers include deep breathing, movement, and listening.
+Other helpful dementia caregiver tips include deep breathing, movement, and listening.

-Check out “Music Matters for People With Alzheimer’s and Related Dementias” for an inspiriting story about the effect music had on a man in the end stage of dementia.
+Check out “Music Matters for People with Alzheimer’s and Related Dementias” for an inspiring story about the effect music had on a man in the end stage of dementia.

 helps reduce the agitation and loneliness that’s common among people living with dementia.